Prag8855/aab/content/guides/making-friends.md

 ### It's normal to feel lonely

-When you move to a new city, you reset your social life.
-At first, you might feel lonely, and that's normal.
-Everyone feels lonely in their first year.
-It takes time to build a community, and to find people who are there for you.

-Therapists can help you deal with those feelings.
-Use my [list of English-speaking therapists](/guides/english-speaking-psychotherapists-berlin) to find one.

-### It's hard to make friends

-It's harder to make friends as an immigrant.
-You might feel like everyone has enough friends, and are not interested in making more friends.

-Recent immigrants come and go.
-People are afraid of making friends who will move away in a few months.
-You will also experience this.
-Your first friends will be other recent immigrants, and many of them will be gone in a year.

-Other people prefer friends who speak their language, because it's easier for them.
-Many Germans speak English, but they are more comfortable with German.
-It's a good reason to [learn German](/guides/learn-german).
+**Everyone feels lonely in their first year.** It's a normal part of moving to a new city.

+Your first friends might be nomads just like you.
+Many will leave, and it might hurt. **It gets easier with time.** You will meet people who choose to stay, just like you.

+Berliners are not the friendliest strangers.
+It's normal to miss small talk and nice interactions.
+It gets better when you learn German, but you also get used to it.
+It just takes time.

-It gets easier with time.
-You will slowly rebuild your social life, and your friends will introduce you to their friends.
+Everyone feels lonely at first, but it gets better.
+You will slowly rebuild your social circle, discover new passions, meet new people.
+It just takes time and a bit of effort.

 ## How to meet people in Berlin